top of page

 Roma

-For a night cap, uber to the Roma neighborhood to try some pulque at La Nuclear Pulqueria.
-This area is definitely for the hipster night life scene.
+For a night cap, the Roma neighborhood is popular for their nightlife.
+Don't miss trying the pulque at La Nuclear Pulqueria.
+This area is definitely for the hipsters and young folk.

 Boasting as the "best night ever", you can even catch a unique tour in Roma neighborhood where you get to enjoy tacos, tequila and mezcal with your new tour friends before catching the infamous masked Mexican wrestling called Lucha Libre.
 Tacos and lucha libre?
 Yes, please.